Design Support Library (IV): Collapsing Toolbar Layout

 </android.support.design.widget.CoordinatorLayout>

 That’s the core part of this article.
 First, the collapsing layout specify how it will behave when the content is scrolled using the flags scroll|exitUntilCollapsed, so it will scroll until it’s completely collapsed.
-Then we specify the contentScrim, which is the color the toolbar will take when it reaches it’s collapsed state.
+Then we specify the contentScrim, which is the color the toolbar will take when it reaches its collapsed state.
 I’ll be changing this programmatically and use palette to decide its color.
 We can also specify the margins for the title when it’s expanded.
 It will create a nice effect over the toolbar title.
 You can define some other things, such as the statusScrim or the textAppearance for the collapsed and expanded title.

 Inside the layout I added an image, with a parallax collapse mode, and a toolbar, which uses a pin toolbar mode (it will stick to its position).